 From Field: Jane Doe, Director of ABC Company

 Subject Line: TN K-12 Teachers: Important information regarding your PD credits

 |Unsub Rate||0.13%||0.09%||- 27%|

-I’ve read that people are more likely to mark marketing emails as spam if they show up in their regular inbox (instead of Promotion).
-I’ve heard to embrace the rules, but to try to standout via subject lines and pre-header text.
-What are your thoughts on this?
+- I've read that people are more likely to mark MKTG emails as spam if they show up in their regular inbox (instead of Promotion).
+I've heard to embrace the rules, but there is a need to standout via subject lines/pre-header text.
+Thoughts?

-Whether your promotional email goes to the recipient’s inbox, spam folder, or promotions folder, the primary element that you can utilize to impact open rates is the subject line.
-It is always important to have a subject line that speaks to the recipient and answers the question, “Why is it important for me to open this email?”
+Whether your promotional email goes to the recipient’s inbox, spam folder, or promotions folder the primary element that you have to impact open rates is the subject line.
+It is always important to have a subject line that speaks to the recipient and answers the question “Why is it important for me to open this email?”

-In MDR’s Digital Trends Report we share our findings on elements in the subject line that we have found to positively impact open rates.
+In MDR’s Digital Trends Report we share our findings of elements in the subject line that we have found to positively impact open rates.